lootcopper/RootCause/README.md

-A crop disease detector that targets the rootcause of the disease at the leaf and provides insight to farmers on the disease.
+An AI crop disease detector that targets the rootcause of the disease at the leaf and provides insight to farmers on the disease.
 Focused around bell peppers, corn, potatoes, and tomatoes.
 Python + flask + javascript + html + css
 ResNet-50 (CNN)-for image classification.
 Pytorch- computer vision.
-using kaggle dataset https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset/data (NOT A GPT WRAPPER)
+using kaggle dataset https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset/data (NOT A GPT WRAPPER) insight is hardcoded in the json